endlesspint8/endlesspint8.github.io/_drafts/2016-08-12-project-euler-versus-ep8.md

 > “The traveler recognizes the little that is his, discovering the much he has not had and will never have.”

-> "they must admit that all their calculations were wrong and their figures are unable to describe the heavens"

 > "he sees someone in a square living a life or an instant that could be his; he could now be in that man’s place, if he had stopped in time, long ago; or if, long ago, at a crossroads, instead of taking one road he had taken the opposite one"